Guiyang Miao language

 Guiyang Miao, also known as Guiyang Hmong, is a Miao language of China.
-It is named after Guiyang County, Guizhou, though not all varieties are spoken there.
+It is named after Guiyang, Guizhou, though not all varieties are spoken there.
 The endonym is Hmong, a name it shares with the Hmong language.

 Classification

 Guiyang was given as a subgroup of Western Hmongic in Wang (1985).
 Matisoff (2001) separated the three varieties as distinct Miao languages, not forming a group.
 Wang (1994) adds another two minor, previously unclassified varieties.